-- Food: PHP 138 Billion
+- · Food: PHP 138 Billion

-- Banking: PHP 87 Billion
+- · Banking: PHP 87 Billion

-- Real Estate: PHP 74 Billion
+- · Real Estate: PHP 74 Billion

 - · Hospitality: PHP 64 Billion

 - Transportation: PHP 54

 Billion

-- Other Industries: 550 Billion
+- · Other Industries: 550 Billion

 Aside from its direct employment of 1.3 million (as of 2019), the industry also generated about 4.2 million indirect jobs.
-The industry works 24 hours a day, 7 days a week and as such, required support industries like transportation and food services on a full time basis.
+The industry works 24 hours a day, 7 days a week and as such, requires support industries like transportation and food services on a full-time basis.
 This accounts for the additional jobs created by the industry.

 The industry, in partnership with the Department of Information & Communications Technology (DICT), is a strong advocate of providing jobs in the countryside.
 The Next Wave Cities program has so far generated 345,000 jobs outside the National Capital Region.
-With the Digital Cities Program, the industry is aspiring to grow the countryside contribution to about 30% of total employment.
+With the Digital Cities Program, the industry is projected to generate 2.5 million direct jobs or FTEs by 2028, which accounts for an additional 1.1 million jobs, with 54% of the said figure coming from non-Metro Manila locations.
+It is also expected to bring in USD 59 billion in revenues.
+If the said target is achieved, the industry will share an up to 8.5 percent contribution to the Philippines' Gross Domestic Product.